Gholimoli/studyNautv2/docs/PRD.md

 * Browser extension for easier content import
 * Progressive Web App features (offline access)
 * Gamification elements
 * Integration with other learning platforms or calendars

+## [2024-XX-XX] YouTube Pipeline Complete
+- Users can submit YouTube URLs for note generation.
+- Transcripts are extracted (with timestamps) using youtube-transcript.
+- Notes are generated using Gemini (model configurable via .env).
+- Visuals are integrated as with other sources.
+- Robust error handling and logging for large/complex jobs.